LenneDalben/StardewValleyModsGPL/Townies Need Food!/[CP] Townies Need Food! Main/Townies Need Food Readme.txt

 LICENSE: This work is licensed under GNU GPL3.0: https://www.gnu.org/licenses/gpl-3.0.html Source code is on GitHub: https://github.com/LenneDalben/StardewValleyModsGPL/tree/main/Townies%20Need%20Food!
+(the exclamation point is part of the URL)

 ||Description||
 With Townies Need Food (TNF), villagers will ask for cooked meals you can make in the kitchen, and reward you with gold and friendship.
 You'll have 7 days to complete the special orders.
 For the special orders to show up on the special orders board, you must have a kitchen, either from the first house upgrade, or from one of the mods listed in the Compatibility section.
 There are also milestone requirements (for orders involving the island recipes).
 In the Main version, there are no friendship requirements.
 In the Optional version, there are friendship requirements.
 For the full specifics, refer to the spoiler guide under Miscellaneous Files.